-Kidnapping is not always a federal crime.
+Kidnapping is an extremely serious offense, but it’s not always a federal crime.
 Depending on the facts of the case, the offense could fall under federal or state jurisdiction.

 Generally, kidnapping involves using force, coercion, or other deceptive means to move a person from one location to another.
 While we might associate that movement with transporting the person across state lines, making it a federal crime, that’s not always the situation.

 In some cases, the victim could be confined or transported within the state.
 For the most part, because they have not gone from one state to another, the offense would more than likely fall under the jurisdiction of the state where the kidnapping occurred.
-Still, in some circumstances, even if the offense does not cross state lines, the federal government could get involved with the investigation.
+Still, in some circumstances, the federal government could get involved with the investigation, even if the offense does not cross state lines.

-We’ll explore federal kidnapping laws in-depth, discussing how they compare to Ohio’s and when they are applicable.
+We’ll explore federal kidnapping laws, discuss how they compare to Ohio’s, and when they are applicable.

 What Makes Kidnapping a Federal Crime?